-- 4.1 The DPS for 2023 is set out in Appendix 1 and is intended to be a project management tool. - 4.2 The DPS identifies other workstreams required to inform the Evidence Report, the lead service/section, where there is a cost involved beyond staffing and when external consultancy will be required. - 4.3 The Participation Statement in Appendix 2 sets out who, when, where and how engagement will take place, including how members will be involved.
-A range of engagement tools will be used at different events to engage with as wide an audience as possible across the Moray LDP area. - 4.4 There are a number of workstreams already underway with the proposed formal review process beginning in January 2023.
-Work already underway includes; - Housing Need and Demand Assessment- led by Housing service - Woodland Strategy- procurement process underway - Business Needs Survey- procurement process underway - Brownfield sites review- reported to Planning and Regulatory Services Committee October 2022 - Tree Preservation Order review- reported to this meeting - Town Centre Improvement Plans- reported to Planning and Regulatory Services Committee October 2022 - Site survey work- ongoing - Evidence report structure- ongoing - Retail Study- complete - Urban capacity studies- underway
+4.1 The DPS for 2024 is set out in Appendix 1 and is intended to be a project management tool.

+- 4.2 The DPS identifies other workstreams required to inform the Evidence Report, the lead service/section, where there is a cost involved beyond staffing and when external consultancy has/will be required. - 4.3 The Participation Statement sets out who, when, where and how engagement will take place, including how members will be involved.
+A range of engagement tools will be used at different events to engage with as wide an audience as possible across the Moray LDP area. - 4.4 There are a number of workstreams already underway or completed.
+Work already completed includes; - Housing Need and Demand Assessment- led by Housing service - Natural Capital Study - Business Needs Survey - Brownfield sites review - Tree Preservation Order review - Town Centre Improvement Plans - Retail Study - Forestry and Woodland Strategy - 4.5 Engagement planned during 2024 includes; - Direct engagement with key stakeholders on the Evidence Report seeking agreement or to identify "areas of dispute" - Potential engagement regarding the Regional Spatial Strategy - Engagement regarding the revised, updated Elgin City Centre Masterplan. - Engagement on updated Developer Obligations Supplementary Guidance.